 Who will protect me from Apple putting crap on my phone?

 Scientists have invented a dangerous new charger capable of infecting iPhones with any malware they choose.
 Eggheads from the Georgia Institute of Technology claim to be able to hack an iPhone in under one minute using a "malicious charger" called Mactans.
-The team claimed their findings challenge the iPhone's reputation as an …
+The team claimed their findings challenge the iPhone's reputation as …

 Who will protect me from Apple putting crap on my phone?